apaladines-techconsulting/Interview_Questions/README.md

     - Then, the runtime system (Objective-C runtime) handles dynamic method dispatch and other runtime features.
 - **Swift:** Uses a single-step compilation process.
 The Swift compiler (also part of Clang/LLVM) directly produces machine code or bytecode, depending on the target platform.

+### Let's break it down in simpler terms:

+    Objective-C Compilation Process:
+        Objective-C code goes through a two-step compilation process.
+        First, the code is translated into an intermediate representation (either LLVM IR or Objective-C bytecode) by the Clang compiler.
+        Then, the Objective-C runtime system handles dynamic method dispatch and other runtime features during execution.

+    In simpler terms: Objective-C code is translated into a middleman language first, then the runtime system takes care of running the code.
+This can introduce some overhead because of the additional step and runtime involvement.

+    Swift Compilation Process:
+        Swift code undergoes a single-step compilation process.
+        The Swift compiler, which is also part of Clang/LLVM, directly produces machine code or bytecode, depending on the target platform.

+    In simpler terms: Swift code is compiled directly into the final form that the computer can execute.
+There's no intermediate step or additional runtime system involved.

+Now, let's address the implications of these differences in terms of performance:

+    Objective-C: The two-step compilation process and runtime involvement may introduce some performance overhead, especially in scenarios involving dynamic method dispatch or heavy use of runtime features.

+    Swift: The single-step compilation process generally results in more efficient execution because the code is compiled directly into the final form needed by the computer.
+This can lead to better performance, especially in performance-sensitive applications.

+In essence, the differences in compilation processes between Objective-C and Swift can contribute to differences in performance, with Swift generally having an advantage due to its more streamlined compilation process.

 ## Use of dynamic keyword in swift?
 We use `dynamic` keywords in swift for:
 **Interoperability with Objective-C**: